 - In the meantime

-Apparently, the list above provides only a small subset of examples.
-But it demonstrates that these phrases are used to indicate the timing of events shown by adjacent sentences.
+The list above provides only a small subset of examples, but it demonstrates that these phrases are used to indicate the timing of events shown by adjacent sentences.

 - In order to